-^{}One opening round game will be played Wednesday, May 8.
-Eight first-round games played on campuses of participating institutions.
+\Eight first-round games played at four campus sites.
 All times are Eastern and are subject to change due to television scheduling.

-^{© 2018} National Collegiate Athletic Association.
+© 2021 National Collegiate Athletic Association.
 No commercial use without the NCAA's written permission.
 The NCAA opposes all forms of sports wagering.